-- Severe headaches starting after the sixth month can be a sign of toxemia.
+Severe headaches starting after the sixth month can be a sign of toxemia or preeclampsia.

 Pregnancy is a time when you need lots of support, love, comfort, affection, healthy-nourishing foods, rest, and a stress-free environment.
 (Okay, I know that a stress free environment is difficult in this day and age but stress affects your growing baby as much as it affects you.)
 But try to reduce stress as much as possible.
 You have to be your own best friend, take care of you and your growing baby.
 Love yourself as if you were your own child and believe me, you and your baby will benefit.
 You are your baby's nutritionist, teacher, nurturer, protector and healer.
 Check out my page just for expecting moms.

 18 Tried-and-True Remedies To Get Rid of a Headache While Pregnant is part of my e-book.